SmritiGoyal/rtat-optimization/docs/deck.md

 **Top 12 Feature Importances (LightGBM)**

 The most important features cluster around engineer history, channel risk, and market tier rather than parts logistics — which inverts the operational assumption the field service org had been working from.
+With the post-close parts features removed from the model, the engineer-history signal carries even more of the model's weight.

 **The ~4x engineer gap — concentrated in the slowest quartile**